segmentio/segment-docs/src/connections/spec/best-practices-identify.md

 - When first you create a user (and so it is assigned a `userId`)
 - When a user changes information in their profile
 - When a user logs in
-- Optionally, when you call `identify` upon loading any pages that aren't accessible by a logged in user
+- *(Optional)* Upon loading any pages that are accessible by a logged in user

 ## Soft User Registration